 - Understand color and learn the nuances of designing game artwork with constrained color palettes.

 - Follow the step-by-step examples for designing graphics and animation for retro-style arcade games.

 - Create game design plans that document the various aspects of the creative requirements of your games.

 - Discover how the proper use of fonts can liven up your graphics in addition to displaying important game information.

-NOTE: Before you ask, the book's accompanying CD-ROM is not available for download since most of the software on it is ancient and many of the examples referenced by the book are already included in SpriteLib.
+NOTE: The book's accompanying CD-ROM is not available for download since all of the software included on it is ancient and many of the examples referenced by the book are already included in SpriteLib.